zephyris/tryptag/README.md

 ```

 The cells in the phase threshold image are indexed and can be opened individually.
-To open a specific cell:
+To open a specific cell in a field:

 ```
 phase, mng, dna, phasethreshold, dnathreshold = tryptag.open_cell(gene_id, terminus, field, cell)